 Price and availability

-You can buy the Ninja Foodi Dual Zone Air Fryer AF300UK for £179.99 from the Ninja website (opens in new tab).
+You can buy the Ninja Foodi Dual Zone Air Fryer AF300UK for £179.99 from the Ninja website if you're in the UK.

 Design and key features